-Student talent and opinion find expression in The Conglomerate, the student newspaper; Pandora, a literary magazine; the Yoncopin, the yearbook; and in the French language newspaper, Le Tintamarre.
+Student talent and opinion find expression in The Conglomerate, the student newspaper; Pandora, a student-led design group; and in the French language newspaper, Le Tintamarre.
 Written and edited by students, these media are financed by advertising and the Student Government Association.